Los Angeles County, California: Ecology

 Many introduced species, such as this Indian peafowl, adapt readily to urban living and Los Angeles County's mild climate.

 According to the authors of Wild L.A., a book about urban biodiversity, "Los Angeles is the birdiest county in the country with over 500 recorded species."
-LA's amenable climate supports a large number of introduced, tropical and migratory species.
+LA's amenable climate supports a large number of introduced, tropical and migratory species, such as tropical parrots that snack on the local ornamental and edible fruit trees, including dates, figs, and loquats.
 Because of the county's wide range of biomes it is possible to see desert bighorn sheep and green sea turtles in the same day, without crossing the county line.
 The range of habitats in the county is "greater than in many states, with mountains, wetlands, desert, ocean, meadows and chaparral, each with its own endemic species."
 There are at least 100 species of trees, and 1000 species of non-native plants, in the urban areas of the county.
 Charismatic biodiversity indicator species native to the area include three species of amphibian (Baja California chorus frog, black-bellied slender salamander, western toad), 14 species of bird (acorn woodpecker, California quail, canyon wren, cinnamon teal, great blue heron, great horned owl, greater roadrunner, hooded merganser, Northern harrier, red-tailed hawk, red-winged blackbird, spotted towhee, western bluebird, western meadowlark), nine kinds of invertebrates (Behr's metalmark, bramble green hairstreak, bumblebees, El Segundo blue butterfly, harvester ants, Lorquin's admiral, North American Jerusalem crickets, Sara orangetip, velvet ants), five mammals (bobcat, dusky footed woodrat, gray fox, mountain lion, mule deer), and six reptiles (California kingsnake, coachwhip snake, gopher snake, side-blotched lizard, western pond turtle, western rattlesnake).
 Any observations of these species within the county are considered ecologically significant indicators of ecosystem health and may be documented using the iNaturalist app.